 Sad?
 Yes, of course.
 Gripping?
 Not for me.

 It just felt like an issue book.
 When I read The Things a Brother Knows earlier this year, I told Kelly how much I’d enjoyed it and how impressed I was that it wasn’t preachy one way or another about the way.
 She agreed, saying, “It was a story about Boaz.”
-And Bitter End was just the opposite.
+And Bitter End by Jennifer Brown was just the opposite.
 It didn’t feel like a story about Alex.
 It felt like a story about abusive relationships.

-Perhaps I’m too hard on this book or have over thought the whole thing (surprise! this would be the first time ever that I have overthought something).
+Perhaps I’m too hard on Bitter End or have over thought the whole thing (surprise! this would be the first time ever that I have overthought something).
 And, hey, I read it in two days.
 In fact, one night, I was having a hard time going to sleep, so I went and read it for over an hour.
 So it’s not like I was slogging through it.
 It wasn’t terrible.
 I just had such high hopes for it that were not met.

 Copy provided by publisher